The AR market is projected to reach USD 73 billion in value by 2024. Investors are heavily funding AR businesses. Click to learn more.

 Apple, AR, and Apps

 In 2018, the popular game developer software Unity released an update that allowed developers to incorporate VR, AR, and MR into their apps.
-It was seen with much popularity and many apps such as Pokemon Go have used this software to enhance the AR experience of their games.
+It was seen with much popularity, and many apps, such as Pokemon Go, have used this software to enhance the AR experience of their games.

 Augmented Reality Today

 The AR market is projected to eclipse USD 31 billion by the end of 2021.
 Microsoft has released its second version of the HoloLens and is on the fast track to its third version.
 Google has since developed numerous AR technologies that can be found online.
 These include ARCore, Google Scan, and Google Live View.
 Apple is continuing to improve upon its AR developer platforms by adding more variety with the additions of RealityKit, Reality Composer, and Reality Converter.
-With major tech companies such as Google, Microsoft, and Apple investing such heavy resources into AR, it is safe to say that the future of augmented reality is in good hands.
+With major tech companies such as Google, Microsoft, and Apple investing heavy resources into AR, it is safe to say that the future of augmented reality is in good hands.

-Early, Mature, and Growth Stage
+Early, Mature, and Growth Stages

 Scandit utilizes augmented reality to improve inventory management, logistics, sales use cases, and ticketing, as well as to create new processes.
-This allows for back-of-house tasks to be completed more efficiently so employees can spend more time with customers.
+This allows back-of-house tasks to be completed more efficiently so employees can spend more time with customers.

 How Does AR Technology Relate to UX?